 - Colorful, sturdy mylar tabs

 Please note that below described my 2018-2019 planner which is no longer available for sale.
-The calendar 2019’s have just launched and it is my understanding they are the same in format but please do check Emily Ley’s website* for most recent updates.
+The 2019-2020’s have just launched and it is my understanding they are the same in format but please do check Emily Ley’s website* for most recent updates.
 Ok here we go!

 Packaging, Cover and Binding